torproject/community/README.md

     - Contents file, containing your changes where it would be located on the **reviewer's repo**, e.g. `https://gitlab.torproject.org/steph/community/blob/develop/content/onion-services/contents.lr`.
     - For the review workflow, please see (Reviewer Workflow).
 5. Once the work has been reviewed and any necessary changes and merge request has been made, a repo maintainer or team members with write access to gitweb master will then merge or cherry-pick these changes to master, following the workflow outlined in [How to use our git flow](https://gitlab.torproject.org/web/tpo/wikis/Git-flow-and-merge-requests#how-to-use-our-git-flow).
-6. Merger should then move the the ticket to the `Closed` column.
+6. Merger should then move the ticket to the `Closed` column.

 ### Reviewer Workflow